lw3266/ECE-4563-Final-Project/README.md

 # ECE-4563-Final-Project
 This project is done by Leyang Wang, Zihan Liu, and David Jiang, in Fall 2024.

-Our goal aims to utilize our learnings from Intro to Machine Learning, taught by Prof. Sundeep Rangan, to predict weather using past data.
+Our goal aims to utilize our learnings from Intro to Machine Learning, taught by Prof. Sundeep Rangan, to train a weather classifier using past data.

-The design is to preict weather using given data of percipation, temperature, and wind on that day.
-Our goal for this project is to find a good canidate that is suitable for weather prediction.
-In the future, we may consider actually predicting future weather based on past data.
+The idea is to predict weather using given data of percipation, temperature, and wind on that day.
+The current tool only classifies weather based on precipitation, temperature, and wind.
+Our future plan for this project is to actually forcast weather.

 The source of our data is provided below, and we prefered this dataset for its simplicity, while giving a reasonble span in time frame (amount of data).